Sherman County, Nebraska Land For Sale (5 results)

 * Balanced mix of irrigated and dryland acres suitable for a variety of crop rotations

-* Subject to a 2025 crop lease and open for the 2026 crop year
+* Open for the 2026 crop year

 * Ideal opportunity for operators looking to expand or investors seeking quality Nebraska farmland